Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 You could upload the sighting to iNaturalist where Claudia Mills would ID.
 On a recent sighting there she shared: “This is the “other” uncommon, species of Haliclystus that we have found in BC and Alaskan waters.
 It is usually found in (environmentally) undisturbed quiet bays, on kelp or eelgrass in the shallow subtidal.”

 Note that this is an older video.
-I think we would be less inclined to touch the animal directly these days.
+I think we would be less inclined to touch the animal directly with current-day understanding and ethics.